F5 AI Gateway Python SDK Quickstart

 )

-def process(self, prompt, response, metadata, parameters, request):
+def process_input(self, prompt, metadata, parameters, request):

 my_tags = Tags()